mwickett/squarespace-overlay/README.md

 ## Working

 Now that you have everything, it's time to work.
 This project currently uses a simple approach to running tasks.
 Right now there's a NPM task that watches your CSS and JavaScript files and automatically compiles them to a storage area in this project, `sqs_template`.
+Start up the watch task:

 ```
-# Start up the watch task.
 npm start
 ```

 ### CSS

-This project uses Sass, which is very similar to LESS.
-It really makes no difference though because the end result is that we're going to be adding it to Squarespace's Custom CSS Editor, or linking directly to the asset.
+This project uses [Sass](http://sass-lang.com/), which is very similar to [LESS](http://lesscss.org).
+It really makes no difference though because the end result is that we're going to be adding it to Squarespace's Custom CSS Editor via copy & paste, or linking directly to the asset.
 You could customize this workflow to use LESS instead.

 Head over to the [sass](/sass) folder and explore how everything is setup.
 Don't be overwhelmed at the amount of files and folders.
 If you organize your custom CSS like this you'll have a very maintainable, modular project.
 I've tried to keep it as organized as possible.
 Here's a quick overview: